South Core Secondary Municipal Plan

 On the Mobility theme: is the idea of car sharing something you might recommend that the city support?

-CRD asked 9 months ago
+CRD asked over 1 year ago

 Alternative modes of transportation are an important consideration for mobility in the South Core.
 The City is supportive of ways to reduce the need for car ownership, and car sharing can be one way of achieving this.
 However, it’s important to note that there are challenges associated with establishing a car share program that go beyond the scope of the South Core Plan.
 We will still keep this concept in mind as we develop the plan and explore recommendations for mobility improvements in the area.
 Additionally, your recommendation will be passed along to City traffic engineers.
 Thank you for your input!